geodynamics/burnman/paper/paper.md

 its scope has expanded considerably. `BurnMan` now contains equations of state for minerals and melts from several published datasets.
-A common set of methods for all equations of state allows easy of access to many thermodynamic properties
+A common set of methods for all equations of state allows easy access to many thermodynamic properties
 (e.g. \autoref{fig:qtzproperties}).

 ![Heat capacity and bulk sound velocities of quartz through the alpha-beta